lesterchan/wp-polls/README.md

 ### Version 2.65
 * FIXED: Use SITECOOKIEPATH instead of COOKIEPATH.
 * FIXED: Use http://ipinfo.io instead of http://ws.arin.net to get check IP information.
+* FIXED: Wrapped all JS function in jQuery.ready().
+It is ugly, but it will do till I have time to rewrite it.

 ### Version 2.64
 * NEW: Add in various filters in the plugin.
 Props Machiel.